 - 6th Sense Divine Swim Jig

-Football jigs have a head as you could probably guess, is shaped like a football.
+Football jigs have a head as you could probably guess, and are shaped like a football.
 This head design gives the jig an enticing wobble on the fall as well as when it’s dragged and hopped across the bottom.

-The wider head also gives the jig great balancing characteristics and keeps the hook in an upward position so that its always ready for a bass to grab it, giving optimal hook placement in the top of the fishes mouth.
+The wider head also gives the jig great balancing characteristics and keeps the hook in an upward position so that it’s always ready for bass to grab it, giving optimal hook placement at the top of the fish’s mouth.

-This balance also helps eliminate the potential of snagging on things like rocks do to the hook contacting and getting snagged in places like crevasses.
+This balance also helps eliminate the potential of snagging on things like rocks due to the hook contacting and getting snagged in places like crevasses.

 The football jig is great for working in rocky areas for largemouth and especially smallmouth bass, mimicking a crayfish very well.

-These jigs aren’t the best choice for thick vegetation though can has a tendency to get caught up in weeds, but you can still get away with using them in situations that have you fishing in vegetation.
+These jigs aren’t the best choice for thick vegetation; though they can have a tendency to get caught up in weeds, you can still get away with using them in situations that have you fishing in vegetation.

 The Terminator weedless football jig has gone through extensive field testing to give anglers a product that surpasses all expectations when it comes to jig fishing.

-The Football jig head design is actually quite different from other football jig head designs, and has even greater potential to reduce snagging, and forces the hook to sit upwards at a 30 degree angle for optimum hook up performance.
+The Football Jig head design is actually quite different from other football jig head designs, has even greater potential to reduce snagging, and forces the hook to sit upwards at a 30-degree angle for optimum hook-up performance.

-The jig also features a lighter wired mustad ultra point hook for greater and faster penetrations in deep water fishing situations, it also has a recessed line tie eyelets to even further reduce the chance of snagging.
+The jig also features a lighter-wired mustad ultra point hook for greater and faster penetrations in deep water fishing situations, it also has recessed line tie eyelets to even further reduce the chance of snagging.

-This jigs is one of the best for deep water fishing.
+This jig is one of the best for deep-water fishing.
 It features the more classic football head design to produce the wobble effect and give great balance to ensure proper orientation even in deep water conditions.

-The tour grade jig also has a unique flay eye line tie to keep your knot and line in the proper position with less potential to shit to an awkward angle and creating an undesired action or causing the jig to not sit in a perfect position on the bottom after the fall.
+The tour-grade jig also has a unique flay eye line tie to keep your knot and line in the proper position with less potential to shit to an awkward angle and create an undesired action or cause the jig to not sit in a perfect position on the bottom after the fall.

 Flipping jigs are the most common type of jig used in bass fishing and can cover pretty much every situation that other jigs specialize in.

-Booyah boo jigs are impressive and an all round great choice for a flipping jig.
-It’s made from high quality silicone skirts that are upwards of 50 doubled strands, giving a large profile with a thick dense skirt.
+Booyah Boo jigs are impressive and an all-around great choice for a flipping jig.
+It’s made from high-quality silicone skirts that are upwards of 50 doubled strands, giving a large profile with a thick dense skirt.

 This skirt also allows anglers to trim and thin it to their personal preference if needed or just leave it for a nice large profile.